ItsMattG/nobel-prize-winner/README.md

       - Organisations Only
       - Category/Years where no one won
       - From Year - To Year
 - Create a list of your favourite Nobel prize winners
 - See a list of your search history with different filters
 - Find more details on the Nobel Prize Winner
 - Discover related Nobel Prize Winners
+- Search is sorted by quality of match to the key terms

 **Note:**
 - It's optimised for mobile.